 \section{Numerical results}

-We provide below some numerical evidence that the procedure described so far allows to compute controllably accurate approximations of Helmholtz solutions in the unit disk\footnote{The \textsc{Julia} code used to generate the numerical results of this paper is available at\\ \href {https://github.com/EmileParolin/evanescent-plane-wave-approx} {https://github.com/EmileParolin/evanescent-plane-wave-approx}}.
+We provide numerical evidence that the procedure described above allows to compute controllably accurate approximations of Helmholtz solutions in the unit disk and in other domains\footnote{The \textsc{Julia} code used to generate the numerical results of this paper is available at\\ \href {https://github.com/EmileParolin/evanescent-plane-wave-approx} {https://github.com/EmileParolin/evanescent-plane-wave-approx}}.